ortus-docs/testbox-docs/running_tests/README.md

 http://localhost/tests/spec.cfc?method=runRemote
 ```

-> We encourage you to read the API docs included in the distribution for the complete parameters for each method.
+> We encourage you to read the [API docs](http://apidocs.ortussolutions.com/testbox/current) included in the distribution for the complete parameters for each method.

+## `run()` Arguments

-Here are the arguments you can use for initializing TestBox or executing the *run()* method
+Here are the arguments you can use for initializing TestBox or executing the `run()` method

 |Argument|Required|Default|Type|Description|
 |--|--|--|--|--|